From the Grim Reaper to Prince Louis: The breakout stars of the coronation

 King Charles had been waiting his whole life to be crowned King, but there were a few stars that stole the show

-King Charles III may have been waiting for the moment he would be crowned his entire life, but there were some unexpected stars at the coronation who stole the limelight at today’s coronation ceremony.
+King Charles III may have been waiting to be crowned monarch his entire life, but there were some unexpected stars at the coronation who stole the limelight.

-The coronation of King Charles and Queen Camilla took place at Westminster Abbey, in front of 2,000 guests comprising of members of the royal family, foreign royals and dignitaries, celebrities, community heroes and volunteers.
+The coronation of King Charles and Queen Camilla took place at Westminster Abbey on Saturday, in front of 2,000 guests comprised of members of the royal family, foreign royals and dignitaries, celebrities, community heroes and volunteers.

 Others included Prince Louis, whose incredible facial expressions once again stole the scene, and Leader of the House of Commons Penny Mordaunt’s stunning outfit and starring role in the coronation service.